pr-triage/app/README.md

 ## Motivation

 Firstly, I started to create PRTriage to solve my own pain.
-As an engineer, I spent my time to ask colleagues Pull Requests status such as `WIP (work in progress)`・`UNREVIEWED`・`CHANGES_REQUESTED`・`APPROVED`.
+As an engineer, I spent my time to ask colleagues Pull Requests status such as `WIP (work in progress)`・`UNREVIEWED`・`CHANGES_REQUESTED`・`APPROVED`・`MERGED`.
 Most of the developers use [GitHub](https://github.com) and follow [GitHub Flow](https://guides.github.com/introduction/flow/)/[Git Flow](https://datasift.github.io/gitflow/IntroducingGitFlow.html).
 Most of them say that the time it takes to know pull request status is getting increasing as the team is large so I published it as Open Source :sparkles:.

 ## Installation